 “We’ve discovered that arguing that customers don’t want to talk anymore is like arguing that we are happy to remove 50% of our communication skills as human beings” - Mats Stigzelius – Co-founder, ProSkin (UK)

-As most Western readers will read a website from left to right, top to bottom, the starting point for the Z-layout is actually quite simple: inflict the letter Z on top of the page and you should have something like this:
+As most Western readers will read a website from left to right, top to bottom, the starting point for the Z-layout is quite simple: inflict the letter Z on top of the page, and you should have something like this:

 (Have you read the full ProSkin Case Study ?)

-The F-layout uses scientific eyetracking studies to back up it’s concept.
-Studies shows that the human eye scans the screen in an F-pattern.
+The F-layout uses scientific eyetracking studies to back up its concept.
+Studies show that the human eye scans the screen in an F-pattern.
 If you look at Freespee’s website, maybe you can imagine yourself seeing an “F-pattern” in the design?

 Similarly as with the Z-layout, the F-layout takes you from point 1 to 4 in a logical order.
 Let us break it down while looking at the examples above:

 Your logo grabs the user’s attention at point 1, where they scan the navigation, search, phone number, etc.